Training neural networks with structured noise improves classification and generalization: The model

-We define $\textit{generalization}$ as the capability to retrieve the memory, or a configuration that is strongly related to it, by initializing the dynamics on a noise-corrupted version of the memory.
-This property of the neural network is related to the size of the basins of attraction to which the memories belong, and does not imply $n_{SAT}=1$.
+When for a given $\mu$ all $\Delta_i^{\mu},\,i\in[1,...,N]$ are positive, $\vec{\xi}^\mu$ is \textit{correctly classified}, i.e. it is a fixed point of \cref{eq:dynamics}.
+We define $\textit{generalization}$ as the capability to retrieve the memory, or a configuration that is strongly related to it, by initializing the dynamics on a corrupted version of the memory.
+This property of the neural network is related to the size of the basins of attraction to which the memories belong, and does not imply classification.
 A good measure of the performance in this sense is the \textit{retrieval map}